adambard/learnxinyminutes-docs/kotlin.html.markdown

     println(result)

     /*
-    We can check if an object is a particular type by using the "is" operator.
+    We can check if an object is of a particular type by using the "is" operator.
     If an object passes a type check then it can be used as that type without explicitly casting it.
     */